 One way or another, we all pay the costs of medical errors — as patients and families, consumers, employers and taxpayers.

-One way or another, we all pay the costs of medical errors — as patients and families, consumers, employers and taxpayers.
-But even if you’re not a patient or a family member, you have a stake in stopping this deadly, and costly, epidemic of harm.
+Even if you’re not a patient or a family member, you have a stake in stopping this deadly, and costly, epidemic of harm.
 One way or another, we all pay the costs of medical errors — as patients and families, consumers, employers and taxpayers.
 If we’re lucky, we’ll just pay in higher health insurance premiums and increased taxes.
 Medical errors in hospitals add tens of billions of dollars to healthcare bills every year.
 Some actuarial experts have put the total figure, including direct and indirect costs, at closer to one trillion dollars annually.
 But the sad fact is that too many of us pay for this avoidable epidemic with much more than higher insurance premiums and tax bills.

 We pay for it with the lives of our loved ones and the devastation of our families.

 Take a look at our projects and causes.
 Become a champion of patient safety yourself.
 Let us know how you would like to help.
 If you have a story about medical harm, consider sharing it.
-Help promote our campaign to make Patient Protection 1st℠ on your website or blog, or on Twitter, Facebook and other social media.
+Help promote our campaign to make Patient Protection 1st(SM) on your website or blog, or on Twitter, Facebook and other social media.
 Tell us about your ideas to end the epidemic of hospital harm and how we can improve our message.

-Together, we can shine a disinfecting spotlight where it belongs: on the devastation caused by the epidemic of hospital harm and the steps needed to end it — starting with what works best for patients and families, and by making Patient Protection 1st℠ in every aspect of care.
+Together, we can shine a disinfecting spotlight where it belongs: on the devastation caused by the epidemic of hospital harm and the steps needed to end it — starting with what works best for patients and families, and by making Patient Protection 1st(SM) in every aspect of care.